The policies you need and why you need them

 We hear news reports of data breaches almost daily and no business is immune.
 The damage to your business and its reputation can be costly when your customers’ personal and financial information is compromised.
 Cyber Risk insurance helps you manage the cost of repairing the breach and compensating your customers.

 Whether you and your employees drive company-owned cars or personal vehicles for business purposes, you need Business Auto insurance.
 The risk of an auto accident is ever-present and injuries can result in costly medical bills — costly enough to bankrupt a small business.
-In addition, Business Auto insurance covers damage to property in the vehicle.

 No employer wants to think about employees stealing, embezzling, hacking or forging signatures.
 Nonetheless, it happens more than anyone wants to admit.
 Sadly, it’s typically the most trusted workers committing such crimes.
 Crime insurance covers the loss of property and money by dishonest employees.